Nicaragua, Costa Rica and Panama in

 We started at 10 am with El Carmen Church.
 The procession was just splendid, with the professional actors and the orchestras, and the national TV transmitting it live.
 The procession went towards the Cathedral, where the last Holy Cross Station was set.

 We didn't wait until the end, though.
 Instead, we took a bus to Cartago, a pilgrimage place, where the famous Black Madonna, or La Negrita, performs her miracles.

 The bus trip from San Jose to Cartago took us 45 minutes, but only because a few times the bus had to wait or change its route due to the local processions.

-We arrived exactly at noon and caught the Cartago procession near the ruins of the Santiago Apostol church, moving towards Basílica de Nuestra Señora de Los Ángeles.
+We arrived precisely at noon and caught the Cartago procession near the ruins of the Santiago Apostol church, moving towards Basílica de Nuestra Señora de Los Ángeles.
 It was much bigger but less "official" than the one in San Jose.
-We also visited the Basilica which is incredibly beautiful.
+We also visited the Basilica, which is incredibly beautiful.